DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/The Division of Labour in Society.md

 This world is marred by a variety of pathological phenomena, the industrial scene characterised by hostility and struggle between labour and capital, normlessness, lack of regulation and so on.
 Durkheim argues that these normal states of affairs, class struggles and commercial crises, are abnormal and pathological.

-Durkheim finds a solution in the ideas of [[Saint-Simon]] and [[August Comte]], that there were indeed 'organic' periods of harmony and 'critical' periods of transition.
+Durkheim finds a solution in the ideas of Saint-Simon and August Comte, that there were indeed 'organic' periods of harmony and 'critical' periods of transition.

 The division of labour is 'abnormal', one standing from 'forceful imposition' that weakens human enterprise.
 Though Durkheim was by no means averse to state intervention, his action for saving this society did not include state action: state action is too far removed from the lives of ordinary men and women to be of much utility in overcoming the contemporary anomic and forced division of labour - what was required here was the re-emergence of 'secondary institutions' - a concept conceived by Tocqueville.